-Cheesesteaks in Philly are an absolute institution in the city and one of the classic Philadelphia foods.
-There’s nothing complex about it.
-It’s ribeye steak sliced thin, grilled and layered into a firm Italian long roll.
-Die-hard steak lovers even have favorite bakeries – Amoroso, Conshohocken Italian Bakery and Sarcone’s Bakery – and will choose their cheesesteak shop based on the bakery.
+A cheesesteak is simple.
+It’s ribeye steak sliced thin, grilled, and layered into a firm Italian long roll.
+Steak lovers have favorite bakeries – Amoroso, Conshohocken Italian Bakery, and Sarcone’s Bakery – and choose their shop based on the bakery.

-For toppings, you can get adventurous, but the classic choice is “with” or “without” fried onions.
-For cheese, your options are American, provolone, and that orange, gooey substance known as cheese whiz.
+You can get adventurous with toppings, but the classic is “with” or “without” fried onions.
+Cheese options include American, provolone, and that orange, gooey substance known as cheese whiz.
 Purists opt for American.
-The foodies will go for provolone.
-And if you want a delicious flavor bomb that will blow your mind, go for the cheese whiz.
-Once you get over the snob factor, there’s really no stopping the cheese whiz.
+Foodies usually go for provolone.
+If you want a flavor bomb that will blow your mind, go for the cheese whiz.

 Dalessandro’s Steaks and Hoagies

-Located on Henry Avenue in the Roxborough section of the city, Dalessandro’s has been serving up incredible cheesesteaks and hoagies for over 50 years.
+Located on Henry Avenue in Roxborough, Dalessandro’s has been serving up incredible cheesesteaks and hoagies for over 50 years.
 They focus on super fresh ingredients and cooked-to-order steaks.
-Of the classic cheesesteak restaurants in the city, Dalessandro’s is head and shoulders above the rest.
+Of the classics in the city, Dalessandro’s is head and shoulders above the rest.

-The steaks here come out tender, but not soggy in grease (unlike some other places).
+The steaks here come out tender but not soggy in grease unlike some other places.
 They differentiate themselves by using large pieces of fried onion that you can really taste.
-Wiz wit is the best choice here.
-Also, marinara dipping sauce is a popular addition for many locals.
-Pro tip: order online and then look for your name on the electronic board when you arrive to save time.
-Located at 600 Wendover Street (corner of Henry Avenue).
+Wiz wit is our preferred.
+Marinara dipping sauce is a popular addition for many locals.

 Poe’s Sandwich Joint

 Poe’s Sandwiches may be the best sandwich shop in the city.
 Led by Nikki Allen Poe (N.A.
-Poe), a community activist with a deep understanding of exactly what constitutes comfort food, continues to bring forth intensively creative…and delicious sandwiches.
+Poe), a community activist with a deep understanding of what constitutes comfort food, the shop offers intensively creative and delicious sandwiches.

-Given that kind of concept, it makes sense that Poe’s Joint makes one of the absolute best cheesesteaks in the city.
-They offer the “Uncle Tony” a more traditional wiz wit and the high- brow “Gary Cooper” with hand sliced ribeye and Cooper Sharp cheese.
+Given that kind of concept, it fits that Poe’s Joint makes one of the absolute best cheesesteaks in the city.
+They offer the “Uncle Tony”–a more traditional wiz wit–and the high-brow “Gary Cooper” with hand sliced ribeye and Cooper Sharp cheese.
 Both are remarkable, but the Gary Cooper is divine.

-Located inside the Human Robot Brewery, the industrial space offers a cool vibe.
-There are lots of dedicated cheesesteak shops, but Poe’s is completely unique and totally amazing.
+Located inside Human Robot Brewery, the industrial space offers a cool vibe.
+There are lots of dedicated cheesesteak shops, but Poe’s is unique and totally amazing.
 They do a booming takeout business and can be ordered online.
-Located at 1710 N. 5th Street in Kensington.

 Mike’s BBQ

-There are two riffs on the standard sandwich.
+Mike’s has two riffs on the standard.
 The first is the chicken cheesesteak, which is also incredible.
 The second, a fitting tribute to the beloved orange creature himself, is The Gritty, which adds lettuce, tomato, gritty sauce, and potato sticks on top.

-There is one problem with the meat at Mike’s BBQ, though: the brisket at this South Philly gem is smoked in-house daily, and when it’s gone, it’s gone.
+The only problem with the meat at Mike’s BBQ: the brisket at this South Philly gem is smoked in-house daily and when it’s gone, it’s gone.
 Don’t sleep too late, if you want to make sure you can get one.
-Located at 1703 S 11th Street.

 Angelo’s Pizzeria

 At Angelo’s, owner Danny DiGiampietro focuses on the bread.
-Danny and his crew fresh bake ALL of their own sesame-seed rolls for the cheesesteaks.
+Danny and his crew fresh bake ALL of their own sesame-seed rolls.
 They also make their own mozzarella.
-In fact, they try to make (or source) the best ingredients possible, including the ribeye for the steak.
-And you can taste that quality difference.
+In fact, they try to make (or source) the best ingredients possible, including the ribeye.
+You can taste the quality difference.

 Angelo’s has everything you could want in a cheesesteak: good fried onions, a toasty roll, incredible steak, and tasty cheese.
 Our only complaint was that there wasn’t very much cheese.
-For a true cheesesteak, you want a real gooey cheese.
+Ideally, you want a real gooey cheese.
 You don’t want to sift through the roll looking for it like some kind of scavenger hunt.
 This is truly one of the top cheesesteaks in the city and it has the potential to be among the best.
-Remember: Order by phone only (keep trying over and over) and Angelo’s is cash only (there’s an ATM on site right inside the front door if you forgot).
-Located at 736 S. 9th Street in South Philly.
+Remember: Order by phone only (keep trying over and over) and Angelo’s is cash only (there’s an ATM inside the front door if you forget).

 McNally’s Tavern

 After the cheesesteak and the roast pork, Philadelphia’s most famous contribution to the sandwich world is the Schmitter.
-Invented at McNally’s Tavern in the Chestnut Hill section of the city, but served at the sports stadiums and copied by…well…everyone, the Schmitter has been featured on all the food TV shows and is sometimes called the ‘Cousin of the Cheesesteak.’
+Invented at McNally’s Tavern in Chestnut Hill and served at Lincoln Financial Field, the Schmitter is sometimes called the “cousin of the cheesesteak.”
 It’s not.
 They’re not even in the same family.
-It is remarkable, but the Schmitter is a whole different article (which you can find right here).
+It is remarkable, but the Schmitter is a whole different article (which you can find here).

 McNally’s also does cheesesteaks.
-Their traditional beef steak is good.
-But their chicken cheesesteak is a legend and is the best chicken steak in the city.
+Their traditional beef steak is good, but their chicken cheesesteak is a legend and the best in the city.
 Delicious breast and thigh meat, moist and tender, worked with ample amounts of cheese on a Conshy long roll.
-The McNally’s chicken cheesesteak is sublime!
-Located at 8634 Germantown Avenue in the Chestnut Hill neighborhood.
+It’s sublime!

 Barclay Prime

-Best known as one of the city’s finest steakhouses, Barclay Prime serves one of the best cheesesteaks in the city…at a price to match.
-The cheesesteak costs a whopping $140 dollars and it is worth every penny.
-For the casual cheesesteak connoisseur, this is big financial investment and we’d rank it a bit higher if it were reasonable.
-For the serious steak lover, this is mandatory eating (we saved it for a special birthday dinner).
+Best known as one of the city’s finest steakhouses, Barclay Prime serves one of the best cheesesteaks in the city at a price to match.
+At a whopping $140 dollars and it is worth every penny.
+For the casual connoisseur, this is big financial investment and we would rank it a bit higher if it were reasonably priced.
+For the serious steak lover, though, this is mandatory eating (we saved it for a special birthday dinner).

-The cheesesteak is made with A6 Japanese Wagyu ribeye, grilled onions, homemade truffle cheese whiz, foie gras on a fresh baked sesame seed roll.
-The steak is paired with a bottle of champagne.
-The steak is incredible and is one of the most memorable dining experiences we’ve had in the city in a long time.
-Put this on your bucket list and start saving your pretty pennies.
-Located at 237 S. 18th Street in Rittenhouse Square.
+The cheesesteak is made with A6 Japanese Wagyu ribeye, fried onions, Cooper Sharp, black truffle, and foie gras on a fresh baked sesame seed roll.
+And, for an extra flourish, it is paired with a bottle of Champagne.
+The steak is incredible and made for one of our most memorable dining experiences.
+Start saving your pretty pennies–it’s worth it.

 Sonny’s Famous Steaks